adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 categories: js
 ---

-After writing [Placeholders Are Problematic](/articles/placeholders-are-problematic/), some people suggested the floating label as a solution.
-We are often seduced by novel design patterns that save space.
-In this case, though, the floating label pattern has several problems:
+When I wrote [Placeholders are Problematic](/articles/placeholders-are-problematic/) many people suggested the floating label pattern as a solution.
+We are often seduced by novel patterns that save space.
+The thing is, this pattern is problematic.
+Here's why:

 ## 1. There is no space for an actual hint

-Not all fields require a hint, but for those that do, the floating label pattern is unnecessarily constraining.
-The floating label begins its life inside the control leaving no space for an additional hint.
+Not all fields require a hint.
+For those that do, the floating label is unnecessarily constraining.
+The floating label starts inside the control leaving no space for an additional hint.

 <div class="image">
 	<figure>